pandas-dev/pandas/doc/source/user_guide/duplicates.rst

 .. note::

-   Checking whether an index is unique is somewhat expensive for large datasets.
-   Pandas does cache this result, so re-checking on the same index is very fast.
+   Checking whether an index is unique is somewhat expensive for large datasets. pandas does cache this result, so re-checking on the same index is very fast.

 :meth:`Index.duplicated` will return a boolean ndarray indicating whether a label is repeated.